 Mistake #1: Assuming it welds just like carbon steel.

 Stainless steels have very different physical properties than carbon steels.
 With higher thermal expansion and much lower thermal conductivity than carbon steel, stainless steels have a tendency to distort, warp and create all sorts of fit up issues.
-If you are welding stainless steel sheet metal for the first time you will see definitely struggle with this.
+If you are welding stainless steel sheet metal for the first time you will definitely struggle with this.
 For tips on controlling distortions read 7 Ways To Control Distortion and 4 Material Properties That Affect Distortion.

 Mistake #2: Using the same tools for both stainless steel and carbon steel.

 Stainless steel welding must be completely segregated from carbon steel.
 Many problems can occur when both are welded in the same stations.
-For instance, if you use a stainless steel brush on your carbon steel welds and then use it on your stainless welds you will be introducing carbon to your stainless weld.
+For instance, if you use a stainless steel brush on your carbon steel welds and then use it on your stainless welds you will be introducing iron to your stainless weld.
 This will lead to premature corrosion.
 It is best to have separate tools.

 There are many grades of stainless, each has its own characteristics and mechanical properties.
 Some are readily weldable, others are prone to cracking.
 Using the wrong filler metal can be disastrous.
 Always know the base material so you can select the right filler metal.